 The rainforest is one of the world’s oldest ecosystems, in some places over 60 million years.
-The genetic pool of the lifeforms in the world’s forests are to a large extent unmapped.
+The genetic pool of the life-forms in the world’s forests is to a large extent unmapped.
 The rainforest with its wealth of life forms constitutes one of our planet’s largest troves of unimagined possibilities for future generations.

 Forests give vital ecosystem services, prevent erosion, hold and rinse freshwater, produce oxygen, food and give shelter to animals and humans.

 Forests cover just over 4 billion hectares, 31 per cent of the world’s total land area.
 The majority of these are boreal forests found in Russia, the Nordic countries, Canada and Alaska.

 Tropical forest are found in the Amazon in Latin America, in the Congo Basin in Africa and parts of South East Asia.

 Temperate forests are found in patches in the United States, Europe and the Asian mid-latitudes.